Anyone (Justin Bieber song): Live performances

 Bieber performed the song for the first time during his New Year's Eve concert on December 31, 2020.
 He later performed the song on March 13, 2021, during the 2021 Kids' Choice Awards.
 In May 2, he performed the song on Big Brother Brasil 21.

 Plagiarism allegation

 In February 2021, American music professional Rick Beato compared "Anyone" to "Goin' Home" (1998), a song by American rock band Toto.
 He expressed his opinion that the choruses of the songs are written in the same key, and the melody and tempo are almost the same.
 Canadian radio station CKDR-FM expressed a similar opinion.
 American guitarist and Toto's founding member Steve Lukather accused Bieber of stealing "Goin' Home" in a May 2021 interview.
+Meanwhile, the American Society of Composers, Authors and Publishers (ASCAP) lists Toto members David Paich and Joseph Williams as co-writers of the song as well as Susan Porcaro-Goings, the widow of Toto's late drummer Jeff Porcaro.